tomzx/blog.tomrochette.com-content/phpunit-no-coverage-report/default.md

-/*
+---
 title: PHPUnit - No coverage report
+date: 2012-08-05T02:20:34-05:00
 Author: tomzx
 Template: post
 Permalink: /phpunit-no-coverage-report/
- Date: 2012-08-05T02:20:34-05:00
 Categories: Programming
 Tags: code coverage, php, phpunit
-*/
+---

 I was trying to get PHPUnit to give me some coverage report for a project I had not worked on for a long time.
 I had received a github pull request from someone and I wanted to see what the coverage was on the project to see if the submitter had done a good job of covering his code, but I couldn't get PHPUnit to generate a report that contained any data.
 All I would get was a couple of empty directory folders pages, which was useless.

 I had code coverage work on another project in the same environment I was in, so I was pretty sure that my problem had to do either with how I had setup PHPUnit for that particular project, or that something else was interfering with the report generation.